 Barcelona, the second largest city in Spain, tops the country's UNESCO World Heritage List with nine names.
 Seven of the UNESCO World Heritage Sites in Barcelona relate to the architectural work of Antoni Gaudí.

-The Modernism is the Catalan variant of Art Nouveau founded at the end of the 19th century.
-Generously supported by patrons, the modern architectural style was able to develop unchecked.
+"Modernisme" is the Catalan variant of Art Nouveau that was established at the end of the 19th century.
+The modern architectural style was able to develop unhindered, generously supported by patrons.
 There are still more than 2.000 Art Nouveau buildings in Barcelona.
-Famous architects of modernism are Lluis Domènech i Montaner, who created the Palau de la Música Catalana, or Josep Puig i Cadafalch.
+Famous modernist architects are Lluis Domènech i Montaner, who created the Palau de la Música Catalana, or Josep Puig i Cadafalch.
 But the most important, ingenious and creative of all was the Catalan Antoni Gaudí.

 Three exemplary works by Antoni Gaudí

 Gaudí's work only shoots itself to the viewer by looking intensively.
 All of his buildings take a lot of time and admiration.
 Sufficient time is something we cruise tourists rarely have.
-After all, our cruise ship is lying there, it's the one Celebrity Reflection, In early June 2017 overnight in Barcelona.
-We use the time to visit three of the exemplary works of the master during the day Palau Guell, the Sagrada Familia basilica are available as assessories.
-Park Güell.
+After all, our cruise ship is lying there, it's the one Celebrity Reflection, early June 2017 overnight in Barcelona.
+We use the time to visit three exemplary works of the master, the Palau Guell, the Sagrada Familia basilica and Park Güell.

 Sagrada Familia - detail